siberiacancode/google-recaptcha/packages/react/README.md

-# 🔑 React Google ReCaptcha Ultimate
+# 🔑 React Google ReCaptcha

 tool that easily and quickly add Google ReCaptcha for your website or application